 California Clinical Laboratory Scientists (CLS)

-ASM is accredited by the California Department of Health Services to offer continuing education for California Clinical Laboratory Scientists.
-All sessions designated for CE credit will also qualify for California CE credit toward CLS license renewal.
+The American Society for Microbiology is accredited by the California Department of Health Services to offer continuing education for California Clinical Laboratory Scientists.
+All sessions designated for CME credits will also qualify for California CE credits toward CLS license renewal.